neoighodaro/Using-Pusher-Chatkit-SlackTextViewController-iOS/Pods/PusherPlatform/README.md

 There are a set of tests for the library that can be run using the standard method (Command-U in Xcode).

-The tests also get run on [Travis-CI](https://travis-ci.org/pusher/pusher-platform-swift).
-See [.travis.yml](https://github.com/pusher/pusher-platform-swift/blob/master/.travis.yml) for details on how the Travis tests are run.
+The tests also get run on [buddybuild](https://dashboard.buddybuild.com/apps/59c51e712ffc62000182d7c9/build/latest?branch=master).
+See [buddybuild_postbuild.sh](https://github.com/pusher/pusher-platform-swift/blob/master/buddybuild_postbuild.sh) for details on how the tests are run.

 ## Communication

 - Found a bug?
-Please open an issue.
+Please open an [issue](https://github.com/pusher/pusher-platform-swift/issues).
 - Have a feature request.
-Please open an issue.
+Please open an [issue](https://github.com/pusher/pusher-platform-swift/issues).
-- If you want to contribute, please submit a pull request (preferrably with some tests 🙂 ).
+- If you want to contribute, please submit a [pull request](https://github.com/pusher/pusher-platform-swift/pulls) (preferrably with some tests 🙂 ).

 ## License